 If it's more upmarket shopping you desire look no further than Tours, Le Mans and Vendôme where you'll find all the boutiques you could wish for.
 Although La Chartre-sur-le-Loir, just down the road, is rather nice too!

 Fine dining you say?
 Take your pick!
-Most of the villages and town's surrounding us offer at least one very good restaurant.
+Most of the villages and towns surrounding us offer at least one very good restaurant.
 Our favourite however is the Hôtel de France in La Chartre-sur-le-Loir - you won't be disappointed - and Chez Miton in Chahaignes.
-Lhomme also has two very friendly restaurants
+For an unbelievable value for money option, Le Saint Pierre in Ruille-sur-Loire cannot be beaten (lunchtime ouvrierre menu) Lhomme also has its own friendly restaurant.

 recently developed initiative Vallée du Loir à Vélo, of which